-The American Podiatric Medical Association (APMA) requests you cosponsor the Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (HR 1221/S 626), introduced by US Reps.
-Renee Ellmers (R-NC) and Diana DeGette (D-CO) in the House and Sens.
-Chuck Grassley (R-IA) and Charles Schumer (D-NY) in the Senate.
+The American Podiatric Medical Association (APMA) requests you cosponsor the Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (HR 1542), introduced by US Reps.
+Bill Johnson (R-OH) and Diana DeGette (D-CO) in the House and is soon to be introduced by Sens.
+Chuck Grassley (R-IA) and Debbie Stabenow (D-MI) in the Senate.

 The current Medicaid (Title XIX) statute covers physician services, including in most cases medical and surgical care of the foot and ankle.
 However, the definition of a physician is limited to care provided by a medical doctor (MD) or doctor of osteopathy (DO) as defined in 1861(r)(1) of the Social Security Act (SSA).

 “Podiatric Services,” which are not specifically defined in Medicaid (Title XIX) but are presumed to mean services provided by a Doctor of Podiatric Medicine (DPM), are considered optional, despite the fact that podiatric physicians are educated, trained, and licensed to perform the same foot and ankle care services as MDs and DOs.
 Doctors of podiatric medicine have been defined in the Medicare statute [1861(r)(3), SSA] as physicians for more than 40 years and are covered as providers in nearly all other federal health programs, including TRICARE, the Veterans Health Administration (VHA), and the Indian Health Service.